Convert OnlineConvertOnline

 Bohr radius

-Follow these steps to convert given length from the units of Electron radius (classical) to the units of Bohr radius.
+Follow these steps to convert given Electron radius (classical) value from Electron radius (classical) units to Bohr radius units.

 1. Enter the input Electron radius (classical) value in the text field.

-2. The calculator converts the given Electron radius (classical) into Bohr radius in realtime ⌚ using the conversion formula, and displays under the Bohr radius label.
-You do not need to click any button.
-If the input changes, Bohr radius value is re-calculated, just like that.
+2. The given Electron radius (classical) is converted to Bohr radius in realtime ⌚ using the formula, and displayed under the Bohr radius label.

 3. You may copy the resulting Bohr radius value using the Copy button.

-The formula to convert given length from Electron radius (classical) to Bohr radius is:
+To convert given length from Electron radius (classical) to Bohr radius, use the following formula.

 Calculation